yassine-AO/Going-for-Gold/README.md

-## Description
+## Going for Gold✨🎮

-"Going for Gold" is an interactive quiz web application, similar to Kahoot, developed using JavaScript and running in a Node.js environment.
-The app leverages [Socket.IO](http://socket.io/) for real-time communication between the server and players, ensuring a seamless and engaging quiz experience.
+A modern, interactive quiz web application inspired by Kahoot, "Going for Gold" leverages a range of cutting-edge technologies to deliver a seamless user experience.
+Built in a Node.js environment, this app uses JavaScript for both client-side and server-side code, MongoDB for database management, Socket.IO for real-time communication, and Object-Oriented Programming (OOP) principles to ensure modular, maintainable code.

 ## Table of Contents